x-team/handbook/onboarding-guide/technicalities/README.md

   **Basically, this second journal is here so we know what is going on and can step in and help solve problems before they evolve to their final form.**

-And if you are worried about how “complaining” is going to come across — no one in X-Team gets in trouble for expressing objective criticism.
-Obviously, it has to be professionally done — like putting it in this journal and/or messaging us and/or your account manager directly, but you will definitely not be penalized for it.
+And if you are worried about how “complaining” is going to come across — no one in X-Team has ever landed in hot water for expressing objective criticism.
+Obviously, it has to be professionally done — like putting it in this journal and/or messaging [@ben](https://x-team.slack.com/messages/D23Q0MCQ6) and/or your account manager directly, but you will definitely not be penalized for it.
 If anything, “comparing notes” from several X-Teamers on a project could be helpful in potentially improving the work environment for everyone.

+As a final note, if you're working on an internal project, you only need one journal.
+Don't duplicate it, in that case.

 #### Step I/III {#journaling-i}